 - A simple sloping trench filled with stone

-Basically, anything which the water can run into and through.
+Basically, anything which the water from heavy rains can run into and through.

 Dry wells are also useful for conserving moisture.
-For example, directing a flow of water towards a well in an area where there is too much sub-surface drainage.
-The held water over time, slowly seeps out through the walls of the well.
+For example, directing a water flow towards a well in an area where there is too much sub-surface drainage.
+The held water over time, slowly seeps out through the basement walls or walls of the well.

 Possible Steep Walk Solution